Developmentally disabled boy berated by Yankees fan

-NEW YORK, New York --One mom is asking the Yankees for an apology after she says a fan screamed offensive insults at her son.
+NEW YORK --A mom from New York is asking the Yankees for an apology after she says a fan screamed offensive insults at her son.

 The video has been seen thousands of times on social media.